-The initial seeds of Celtic Music Radio go back to 2003 when regular Celtic Connections Festival-goer Bob McWilliam realised that this genre of music and the culture of Scotland was not getting the exposure it deserved, how artists were marginalised and how there is a ‘social gain’ need to support emerging new artists and to keep the culture alive.
+The initial seeds of Celtic Music Radio go back to 2003 when a group of like minded people realised that this genre of music and the culture of Scotland was not getting the exposure it deserved, and that artists were marginalised and perceived a ‘social gain’ need to support emerging new artists and to keep the culture alive.

-Bruce Rodger then IT Network Manager for the University of Strathclyde joined the Celtic Music Radio team as it was entering the new found accommodation at Livingstone Tower within the city campus of the University of Strathclyde in the summer of 2006.
-Bruce was appointed Technical & IT Director in August 2008.
+Celtic Music Radio then moved to accommodation at Livingstone Tower within the city campus of the University of Strathclyde in the summer of 2006.

-The legal entity Celtic Music Radio Limited was registered at Companies House, Edinburgh.
-The company number SC271561 was registered on 4th August 2004.
+Celtic Music Radio Limited (SC271561) was registered at Companies House, Edinburgh on 4th August 2004.

 Applying for an Ofcom broadcast licence

-Undaunted, the group led by Bob McWilliam, decided to progress by putting into practice elements of the licence proposition using Europe’s biggest winter music festival, Celtic Connections, as a showcase and trial.
+After an unsuccessful bid of a full time Community Radio licence in June 2005, the group decided to progress by putting into practice elements of the licence proposition using Celtic Connections, as a showcase and trial.

-An Ofcom RSL (Restricted Service Licence) was arranged to tie-in with the 13th Celtic Connections festival in Glasgow during January 2006 with Celtic Music Radio on 106.6 FM becoming a reality for the very first time with live broadcasts from The Glasgow Royal Concert Hall for the 22 days of the festival which included 66 hours of ‘live’ stage performance broadcast.
+An Ofcom RSL (Restricted Service Licence) was arranged to tie-in with the Celtic Connections festival in Glasgow during January 2006 with Celtic Music Radio on 106.6 FM broadcasting for the first time from The Glasgow Royal Concert Hall for the 22 days of the festival which included 66 hours of live stage performance broadcast.

 Pictured left include Gordon Hotchkiss and siting Bill Morris at the first broadcast of Celtic Music Radio during Celtic Connections in January 2006.

-A broadcast team was assembled including experienced broadcasters such as Gordon Hotchkiss (formerly of Radio Clyde 261m) and a mix of individuals new to broadcasting, production and presentation including Bill Morris and Liz Clark.
-Students from the Graduate Diploma in Broadcast Journalism course at Bell College, Hamilton, Lanarkshire (now University of the West of Scotland, Hamilton Campus) and students in HNC Radio Broadcasting and HNC/HND Sound Production from North Glasgow College were called upon to provide an outstanding RSL for the festival event which attracts some 100,000 attendees.
+A broadcast team was assembled including experienced broadcasters such as Gordon Hotchkiss (formerly of Radio Clyde) and a mix of individuals new to broadcasting, production and presentation including Bill Morris and Liz Clark.
+Students from the Broadcast Journalism course at Bell College, Hamilton, Lanarkshire (now UWS) and students in HNC Radio Broadcasting and HNC/HND Sound Production from North Glasgow College also supported the first broadcasts.

-During 2006 the group consolidated its relationship with the University of Strathclyde to bring about a partnership which assists both parties deliver mutual rewards in educational gain and support.
+During 2006 a relationship with the University of Strathclyde brought about a partnership to deliver mutual rewards in educational gain and support.

 Building the studio base

-The group acquired broadcast studio equipment in July 2006 which was formerly used at Lanarkshire local commercial radio station Clan FM/107 The Edge, which closed in November 2005 and subsequently relaunched with a new owner as Lanarkshire’s L107 which itself closed down in November 2010.
+Celtic Music Radio acquired broadcast studio equipment in July 2006 which was formerly used at Lanarkshire local commercial radio station Clan FM/107 The Edge.

 This made Celtic Music Radio self sufficient for a second RSL which was granted for Celtic Connections 2007.

-Following the January 2007 broadcast, Celtic Music Radio was awarded an ‘Awards for All Scotland’ National Lottery grant to enable Myriad Playout PC based radio studio and associated equipment to enable the station to launch an internet streaming audio service.
+An ‘Awards for All Scotland’ National Lottery grant enabled a computer playout system to be purchased which allowed the station to launch an internet streaming audio service.

 Ofcom Community Radio full-time licence

-Celtic Music Radio applied during Round 2 of Ofcom Community Radio licence applications in January 2007 and this time awarded an Ofcom Community Radio Licence on 11 July 2007 to broadcast to Glasgow on 1530 kHz AM on the medium wave band.
-Ofcom advised in advance that there were no available or suitable FM frequencies available to transmit on around Glasgow, therefore an AM medium wave frequency was offered.
+Celtic Music Radio applied for a Ofcom Community Radio licence applications in January 2007 was awarded an Ofcom Community Radio Licence on 11 July 2007 to broadcast to Glasgow on 1530 AM on the medium wave band.

 Going from strength to strength

-Celtic Music Radio on 1530AM and streaming on the internet ‘Online’ continues to develop programming and connections within our ‘community of interest’.
+Celtic Music Radio on 1530AM and streaming on the internet continued to develop programming and connections within our community of interest.

 During 2008 singer-songwriters such as Ciaran Dorris, Mary Kathleen Burke and Stevie Lawrence joined the team.
 Their individual style of programming adds another layer of unique flavouring to Celtic Music Radio as well as making much valued links to Scotland’s music community.